-- 1. Nomination.
-Nomination shall be by petition filed in accordance with Subsection 630(5), signed by at least thirty-five (35) Delegates or Alternates to the State Convention.
-Any Maine Democrat may be a candidate for at-large elector, and any Democrat residing within a Congressional District may be a candidate for at-large elector from that District.
-Candidates may run for only one elector position. - 2.
+- Nomination.
+The State Convention shall elect two Democratic nominees for presidential elector from each Congressional District.
+Any enrolled Democrat residing within the district is eligible to serve.
+Nomination shall be by petition filed in accordance with Subsection 630(5), signed by at least thirty five (35) twenty-five (25) Delegates or Alternates to the State Convention.
+Any Maine Democrat may be a candidate for at large elector, and any Democrat residing within a Congressional District may be a candidate for at large elector from that District.
+Candidates may run for only one elector position who reside within the District. - 2.
 Election.
-Election to be officially nominated by the Maine Democratic Party as Presidential Electors shall be by secret ballot at the County Caucuses.
+Election to be officially nominated by the Maine Democratic Party as Presidential Electors shall be The Delegates representing each district shall elect that district's nominees by secret ballot at the County Caucuses.
 Each nominee for Congressional District elector shall be elected by majority vote by the Delegates representing that District.
-The nominees for at-large elector shall be the two candidates receiving the most votes from the entire Convention.
+The nominees for at large elector shall be the two candidates receiving the most votes from the entire ConventionAll candidates running in the district shall be listed on a single ballot.
+The candidate who receives the highest number of votes shall choose whether to serve as the nominee for District Elector or as the district's nominee for At-Large Elector.
+The candidate who receives the next-highest number of votes and is not of the same gender shall serve as the district's other nominee.
+Ties shall be broken by public coin toss.

-MAINE DEMOCRATIC PARTY PLATFORM
+CHAPTER 7 MAINE DEMOCRATIC PARTY PLATFORM